logactaesque/logactaesque-dice-resolver/README.md

 If either team is missing in the request, then the response code is 400 and you will see something akin to the following error message:

     {"error":"Missing away team"}

+Available tests can be run via rspec:

+    rspec --format=documentation